-Is Fat-free food the answer?
+Is Fat-free food the answer when Dining Out?

 However, eating fat-free or reduced fat foods isn’t always the answer to reducing your calories.
 This is especially true when you eat more of the reduced-fat food than you would of the regular item.
 Many food companies produce fat-free versions of foods that have more calories than the regular version.

 As an example, if you eat twice as many fat-free cookies, you have increased your overall calorie intake.
 The following list of foods and their reduced-fat varieties will show you that just because a product is free of fat doesn’t mean it is “calorie free”.
 And remember, all calories count!

 Regular vs. Reduced Fat or Fat-Free Try These Substitutes when Dining Out